-ExpenseIn uses a powerful CSV building tool that can be easily customised so data exported from ExpenseIn can be imported directly into Sage 50 with the simple upload of a CSV file.
+ExpenseIn uses a powerful CSV building tool that can be easily customised so data exported from ExpenseIn can be imported directly into Sage 50.

 We recommend that you have a look at the Sage 50 Import Documentation to ensure you understand how the import works.